matteogiorgi/qint/README.md

 ## Notes
-Below there is a [free](https://en.wikipedia.org/wiki/Free_software) list of notes on various topics, written by different authors.
-The material is mainly in italian and covers subjects useful for the study of algorithms and related subjects.
+Below there is a [free](https://en.wikipedia.org/wiki/Free_software) list of notes on various topics, written by different authors: the material covers subjects useful for the study of algorithms and related subjects.

 ### Languages & Programming